How to do Takeoff In Construction?

 - Review Plans and Drawings: Carefully study architectural plans, elevations, sections, and detailed drawings to identify and understand project scope and objectives.

-- Measure and Quantify: Use scales, rulers, and calculators to manually measure and quantify materials, labor, and equipment requirements from the plans and drawings.
+- Measure and Quantify: Use scales, rulers, and calculators to manually measure and quantify materials from the plans and drawings.
 It is pivotal to categorize the materials from specific trades to avoid any error.

 - Document Quantities: Record the measured quantities in an organized manner, either on paper or in a spreadsheet, ensuring clear labeling and categorization.
 Make sure to review the takeoff calculation and quantities to identify and correct any errors or discrepancies.